 How Do Traffic Light Sensors Work?

-Every traffic light signal has either a timer or sensor which helps it direct traffic flow.
-In large cities where vehicles cross road intersections across the clock, traffic is usually dictated by traffic lights that use timers.
+Every traffic light signal has either a timer or sensor, which helps it direct traffic flow.
+In large cities, where vehicles cross road intersections around the clock, traffic is usually dictated by traffic lights that use timers.

-But in the suburbs and up county roads, traffic signal sensors (detectors) are usually preferred because they not only manage the inconsistent traffic flow effectively, but also detect when cars arrive at intersections, when several cars are stacked at an intersection and when cars have entered turn lanes.
+On the other hand, in the suburbs and on county roads, traffic signal sensors (detectors) are usually preferred because they not only manage the inconsistent traffic flow effectively, but, also detect when cars arrive at intersections, when several cars are stacked at an intersection, and, when cars have entered turn lanes.

-These sensors use different technologies, from induction loops, microwave radar, cameras, lasers to rubber hoses filled with air.
+These sensors use different technologies, from induction loops, radars, cameras, lasers to rubber hoses filled with air.

 The primary, reliable and most common traffic light sensors are induction loops.
-Inductive loops are coils of wire that have been embedded on the surface of the road to detect changes in inductance and convey them to the sensor circuitry in order to produce signals.
+Induction loops are coils of wire that have been embedded in the surface of the road to detect changes in inductance, then conveying them to the sensor circuitry in order to produce signals.